 Corwith Avenue, Bridgehampton.
 Saturday and Sunday, noon-6 p.m., free.
 631-537-1476, diacenter.org

 A permanent installation of nine works in fluorescent light by Dan Flavin.
 On view: “Dan Flavin’s Icons,” 1971-81, through May 7.

 EAST END CLASSIC BOAT

 Dedicated to preserving the skills of marine craftsmanship.
-Membership is $35, $45 for a family.
-Boats are on display, and people can watch the building and restoration of small, classic wood boats at the Community Boat Shop, which is behind the East Hampton Town Marine Museum.
-Free admission.
+Boats are on display, and visitors can watch the building and restoration of small, classic wood watercraft.

 EAST HAMPTON TOWN

-This East Hampton Historical Society museum tells the story of the East End’s maritime history through artifacts, photographs, and displays.
-Admission $4 for adults, $3 for those over 65, and $2 for students, members free.
-The museum will be open Thursday through Tuesday after Christmas and from Jan.
-2 through Jan.
-5.
+This East Hampton Historical Society museum tells the story of the East End’s maritime and shore-whaling history through artifacts, photographs, and displays.
+Indoor and outdoor play areas for children.

 PARRISH ART MUSEUM

 279 Montauk Highway, Water Mill.
 Wednesday through Monday, 10 a.m.-5 p.m., Fridays until 8 p.m., $12, $9 senior citizens, $5 members’ guests, free for members, students with ID, and children under 18.
 Most evening programs, $12, free for members.
 631-283-2118, parrishart.org